tlswg/tls13-spec/draft-ietf-tls-tls13.md

 -  Do you handle TLS extensions in ClientHello correctly, including omitting the extensions field completely?

--  Do you support renegotiation, both client and server initiated?
-  While renegotiation is an optional feature, supporting it is highly recommended.

 -  When the server has requested a client certificate, but no suitable certificate is available, do you correctly send an empty